vi945786/mixins/README.md

 - Should not be referenced outside itself.

 **Extenders**:
-- Classes annotated with both `@Mixin` and `@Extends`.
+- Classes or interfaces annotated with both `@Mixin` and `@Extends`.
-- These set the super class of the mixin class to the target class.
+- This mixin class type make the mixin class extend the target class (or target interface).
 - You can cast an instance of the extender to the type of the target to use the superclass methods that aren't overridden in the mixin.

 **Accessors**: